 College staff work together to meet the pastoral care needs of students.
-Pastoral Care teachers, supported by Year Advisors are able to support students through daily interactions and regular dialogue.
+Pastoral Care teachers, supported by Year Coordinators are able to support students through daily interactions and regular dialogue.

 Empowering and connecting students through a holistic approach to education

-St Narsai Assyrian Christian College ensures the welfare of our students are well looked after by making sure the environment they are surrounded in is organised, safe and secure where positive and good learning can take place.
+St. Narsai Assyrian Christian College ensures the welfare of our students by making sure the environment they are surrounded in is organised, safe and secure, where positive and good learning can take place.

 - An open and welcoming atmosphere being genuinely promoted within the school by all.

-- Students and their families who require special support being readily assisted by the College’s personnel (including the Year Advisers, Counsellor, Careers Adviser, Welfare Coordinator, Chaplain, Learning Support Teachers), resources and professional contacts.
+- Students and their families who require special support being readily assisted by the College’s personnel, resources and professional contacts.

 Pastoral Care Team

-The Pastoral Care team, involves every teacher at the school, specifically consisting of the Pastoral Care Coordinator, Year Advisors, Pastoral Care Teachers, School Counsellor, Principal and Deputy Principals.
+The Pastoral Care Team involves every teacher at the school, specifically consisting of the Pastoral Care Coordinator, Year Coordinators, Pastoral Care Teachers, School Counsellor, Principal and Deputy Principals.

-Pastoral Care Coordinator: The Pastoral Care Coordinator, alongside Year advisor and their team, has a crucial role in developing, implementing and leading pastoral care/wellbeing programs with conjunction students, staff and parents.
+The Pastoral Care Coordinator, alongside the Year Coordinator and their team, has a crucial role in developing, implementing and leading pastoral care/wellbeing programs in conjunction with students, staff and parents.
 The Pastoral Care Coordinator collaborates with the Deputy Principal, Learning Support Coordinator, Career Advisor, School Counsellor and other support staff who have the skills, training and commitment to provide pastoral care/ wellbeing guidance and support to students.

-Year Advisor: The main objective of the Year Advisor is to look after the wellbeing of all students in their year group.
+The main objective of the Year Coordinator is to look after the wellbeing of all students in their year group.
 They are essential in developing, fostering and maintaining positive relationships with students and caregivers.
 They may refer students, or issues regarding students, to the appropriate Head of Department, Pastoral Care Coordinator or Deputy Principal.

-Pastoral Care Teacher: Each Pastoral Care group is led by a Pastoral Care Teacher who is directly responsible for the welfare of all the students in that class.
-Pastoral Care Teachers have a number of responsibilities including: Being the first point of contact within the College for any pastoral/personal matters and refer them to the year advisor, proactively monitor and manage student behaviour, attitude and standards and ensure they are constantly liaising with their year advisor.
+Each Pastoral Care group is led by a Pastoral Care Teacher who is directly responsible for the welfare of all the students in that group.
+Pastoral Care Teachers have a number of responsibilities including being the first point of contact within the College for any pastoral/personal matters and referring them to the Year Coordinator, proactively monitoring and managing student behaviour, attitude and standards and ensuring they are constantly liaising with their Year Coordinator.

 - anxiety and depression